sameerpokarna/logstash-output-itda/README.md

 # logstash-output-itda
-A logstash output plugin to send data inti ITDA.
+A logstash output plugin to send data into ITDA.